mighty-gerbils/gerbil-persist/persist.md

-Although most issues with Manual Persistence disappear with Orthogonal Persistence, some issues remain, though in a simplified way, reframed upside down into not having been Persistence issues after all, so much as essential logical issues that had been previously conflated with the cumbersome details of their manual persistence:
+Although most issues with Manual Persistence disappear with Orthogonal Persistence, some issues remain, though in a simplified way, reframed upside down into not having been Persistence issues after all, so much as essential logical issues that had been previously drowned among the cumbersome details of manual persistence:
 *persistence domains*, *atomicity*, *synchronization*, *publishing*, *resource exhaustion* and *schema upgrade*.